How Men and Women Love Differently

 “A wife of noble character is her husband’s crown...” – Proverbs 12:4

-A man thrives when he knows his partner is fully committed emotionally and physically.
+A man feels secure when he knows his partner believes in him and stands with him, emotionally and physically.

 “The heart of her husband safely trusts her...” – Proverbs 31:11

-“It is better to dwell in the wilderness, than with a contentious and angry woman.” – Proverbs 21:19
+“Better to live in the wilderness than with a contentious and angry woman.” – Proverbs 21:19

 Love & Emotional Connection